Join millions of Canadians who have already trusted Loans Canada

 Can I buy a warranty on a used car?

-Depending on how old and used the car is, it may still be covered under the manufacturer’s warranty.
+Depending on how old the car is, a used car may still be covered under the manufacturer’s warranty.
 You can also check with your dealership to see if they offer any extended warranty programs.

 Can I transfer my car warranty?

-Car warranties typically follow the car, as such, if you sell the car it may still be covered with the new owner.
+Car warranties typically follow the car.
+As such, if the warranty is still active when you sell your car, the new owner can take advantage of the coverage.
 For example, if your car warranty is valid till 50,000km and you’ve driven 30,000km, the new owner would still be covered under the warranty for the next 20,000 km.

 Bryan Daly avatar on Loans Canada